sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_dataset_notes.md

 - 6 runs form a block --> 6\*540 = 3240 stimuli in total

 ## Dataset
 The dataset provided is only of block 1, and then the runs 1, 4, 7, 10, 13, and 16.
 Per run an .eeg, .vhdr, and .vmrk file is provided.
 The patient number is unknown

-## Preprocessing
+## Preprocessing (flowchart?)

 - Preprocessing:
     - only EEG files are selected
     - Bandpass-filtering = (0.5, 16 Hz)
     - `raw.filter(*filter_band, method="iir")`
-    - Baseline interval = [-0.2, 0] or `None`
+    - Baseline interval = [-0.2, 0] --> `None`
     - Sampling rate 1000 Hz --> down sampled to 100 Hz
-    - Outlier rejection: None
+    - Outlier rejection: `None `

 - Epochs:
     - tmin = -0.2 s